Schiesh/vada/README.md

+# Veda
-# This project is to test my skills to create a virtual assistant named Veda.
+    This project is to test my skills to create a virtual assistant named Veda.

-# This will be one of my long term projects that I plan to continue developing.
+    This will be one of my long term projects that I plan to continue developing.

+    Dependencies
+        gTTS (Google Text to Speech)
+        playsound
+        speechRecognition
+        pyAudio